Skip to main content

 import: true

-The attribute open_data_dataspace configures the name of the open data dataspace of the platform.
+The attribute open_data_data_space configures the name of the open data data space of the platform.
 This is used to enable public access to data.

 The platform section defines the general admin user for the platform, as well as the configuration of Keycloak itself.